speedrapide10/Proxmox-Public-Scripts/README.md

 A powerful, interactive Bash script designed to automate and streamline common virtual machine (VM) management tasks on a Proxmox VE host.
 This tool is built for sysadmins and power users who need to perform bulk operations safely and efficiently without navigating the web UI for every change.

+>[!WARNING]
+> Note: This script is under active development.
+While I use it in my own environment without issues, it may still contain bugs.
+Please use it at your own risk.
+I highly encourage you to open a GitHub Issue for any feature requests or bug reports!

 ## 🚀 Quick Start: Run It Anywhere

 Execute the script directly on your Proxmox VE node with this single command for an interactive session.